Hello

 As with most people, my style is a mix of influences shaped over periods and experiences of my life.

 As a general rule, I like warm over cool; in colour, texture and materials; which means I tend to favour wood over glass, ceramic over concrete and greige over grey.
-This is not to say that I don’t use cooler colours and materials, and I am a fan of mixing the two together, but as a general rule, I’m more in to cosy and warm over open and cool.
+This is not to say that I don’t use cooler colours and materials, and I am a fan of mixing the two together, but as a general rule, I’m more in to cosy and warm over cucumber cool.
 And my ideas will likely reflect that.

 My style has grown mostly from the homes and places I have decorated and spent the most amount of time in.
 I would say my biggest style influences are; modern-cottage, modern Georgian, alpine and Southern Californian.